21 March, 2017

 Using Lumberjack’s smart agent is like when you upgraded from a feature phone to a smartphone in 2008.
 Our smart agent does all the things normal agents do in centralized log management: collecting log files, sending them to the cloud, making them searchable, etc.

-Unlike Splunk’s however, Lumberjack’s requires no config, is auto-updating, and only requires a single bash command line to install on Linux & Mac, and a single msi package on Windows (no restart required).
+Unlike Splunk’s however, Lumberjack’s requires no config, is auto-updating, and only requires a single bash command line to install on Linux or a single msi package on Windows (no restart required).

 Our favorite feature of Lumberjack’s smart agent is its discovery abilities.
 Our smart agent detects running programs, log files, and their formats already on your system, and then helps you configure them automatically.
 It’s kind of like Lumberjack says, “Hey, we noticed you have a MySQL slow log on your system.
 Would you like us to help you configure it?
 Take some downtime from downtime.
 Go enjoy a quick game of slither.io while we do that for you.”